 Bring all to a boil, and then simmer for another 2-1/2 hours.

-My mom used to add sweet potatoes and leftover cranberries, too, so don’t be afraid to mix these flavors together.
+My mom used to add sweet potatoes and leftover cranberries, and believe it or not, you really don’t taste them specifically.
+All the flavors blend with each other delightfully.
+So don’t be afraid to mix these dishes together into the soup.

 Thanks for stopping by and enjoy ~ Amy